derik-silva-1978/educare-app/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend is built with React 18, TypeScript, and Vite, utilizing `shadcn/ui` (Radix UI + Tailwind CSS) for a professional and WCAG-compliant interface.
+Key components include:
+- **WelcomeHub**: Default authenticated landing page for parents with dynamic content carousels (News, Training), sticky IconToolbar, and audience-filtered content
+- **ProfessionalWelcomeHub**: Similar to WelcomeHub but tailored for healthcare professionals with filtered content showing only professional-targeted and general content
-Key components include a `WelcomeHub` (default authenticated landing page with dynamic content carousels and a sticky IconToolbar) and a `Dashboard` (focused on user metrics and baby health data visualization for parents).
-Content is dynamically loaded and diversified with fallback images.
+- **Dashboard**: User metrics and baby health data visualization for parents Content is dynamically loaded and diversified with fallback images.
+Audience filtering ensures parents and professionals see relevant content.

 ### Technical Implementations
 - **Frontend**: React hooks, `@tanstack/react-query`, React Router, and `react-hook-form` with Zod for validation.
 Authentication uses a custom JWT-based context provider.